 With the healthcare industry constantly revolutionizing and expanding its range of products and services, here's a quick read on what the most common diseases are and their impact on health insurance.

 Fever: The Most Common Disease for Which People Claim Medical Insurance Benefits

-According to the ICICI Lombard’s in-house study regarding the insurance policies, it was found that in 2013, the people who were admitted to hospitals for fever rose by a whopping 89%, in contrast with 2012.
+According to the in-house study regarding the insurance policies under taken by insurers, it was found that people who were admitted to hospitals for fever rose by a whopping 89%, in contrast with the previous year.

 Apart from fever, the other common diseases for which claimants of medical insurance increased were gastroenteritis as well as respiratory tract infections.
-In the year 2013, it was observed that the number of patients in these diseases’ claims were almost twice than 2012.
-Considering the situation, one can imagine the plight in the present year.
+It was also observed that the number of patients in these diseases’ claims were almost twice than the previous year.
+Considering the situation, one can imagine the plight in the coming years.

 Top Medical Claims Not Restricted to Critical Illnesses Alone

 If truth be told, the medical insurance claims have not remained restricted to critical illnesses now.
 Among the top 10 diseases for which people want medical benefits, is fever.
 Other infections that have become quite common are also making a place in the list of most common diseases in India.

 Insurance experts believe that factors like unseasonal rains or major changes in the weather lead to increase in hospitalization.
 This was majorly for illnesses related to fever and infections.

 Most Common Diseases, Medical Insurance and Factors Affecting Them